NNPDF/nnpdf/doc/sphinx/source/tutorials/closuretest.md

     - no MC noise is added on top of the central data, each replica is fitting the same set of data
 2. level 1
-    - central pseudodata is shifted by some level 1 noise $\eta$ which is drawn from the experimental covariance matrix and represents 'real' central values provided by experimentalists which do not sit exactly on the underlying law but are consistent with it according to their own
+    - central pseudodata is shifted by some level 1 noise η which is drawn from the experimental covariance matrix and represents 'real' central values provided by experimentalists which do not sit exactly on the underlying law but are consistent with it according to their own